IanDCarroll/fsla/README.md

 We will be scrumming this project as best we can in a voluntary open-source way. __Scrum__ is an __Agile__ framework, one of a series of dove-tailing practices derrived from on-the-job experience in development to make the creation process collaborative, organized, iterative, changeable, and overall fun.
 Another important Agile methodology we use is __Extreme Programming.__

+- <a href="http://agilemanifesto.org/">This is the Agile Manifesto</a> If you do nothing else, take a look a this.
+- <a href=http://developingian.com/scrum-explained-in-300-seconds-or-less/>Scrum explained</a> in 300 seconds or less
 - <a href="http://developingian.com/scrum-for-oss-meetup-contributors/">Here is a blog post</a> introducing scrum, and how it works in our context.
-- <a href="http://agilemanifesto.org/">This is the Agile Manifesto</a> If you do nothing else, take a look a this.
 - <a href="https://www.scrumalliance.org/why-scrum/core-scrum-values-roles">These are the Scrum Values</a>
 - <a href="http://www.scrumguides.org/">This is the Scrum Guide</a>
-- Optional: For more context, <a href="http://www.barnesandnoble.com/w/lean-startup-eric-ries/1100642052?ean=9780307887894">Check out this book at your local public library</a>
+- Optional: For more context, <a href="https://37signals.com/rework">Check out this book at your local public library</a>
 - Optional: <a href="http://www.barnesandnoble.com/w/learning-agile-andrew-stellman/1124330550?ean=9781449331924">This book</a> gives a more detailed overview of Agile after that.

 Inside the Scrum framework, we will be using __Pair Programming__, a practice of Extreme Programming where there are two developers working together on a single issue with a single computer.
 Pair Programming is great fun, produces results faster than two individual developers working on two seperate issues, and is a high-powered way to learn more about software development.